Jonathan2251/lbd/source/gpu.rst

   from each frame down to each pixel’s value.

 - These frame data are stored in the form of VAOs (Vertex Array Objects) in
   OpenGL.
-This will be explained in a later `section OpenGL`_.
+This will be explained in a later :ref:`section OpenGL <opengl>`.

 - Additionally, OpenGL provides VBOs (Vertex Buffer Objects), which allow
   vertex array data to be stored in high-performance graphics memory on the